John Woodall: Life

 Woodall was the son of Richard Woodall of Warwick, and was apprenticed around the age of 16 or 17 to a London barber surgeon.
 He did not finish his apprenticeship, but gained experience from the age of nineteen in 1589 as a surgeon with Lord Willoughby's regiment on its expedition to support the Protestant Henry IV of France and King of Navarre in his campaign against the Catholic League of Normandy.
 He returned in 1590.

 Woodall is known to have then lived and worked as a surgeon in Polonia (Poland) and Stade, a Hanseatic port near Hamburg.
 While there, he was occasionally employed as a German interpreter by visiting English ambassadors.

-In 1599, he was admitted to the Barber-Surgeons Company of London as a freeman, but continued to live mainly in Holland until 1603, when he took up residence in Wood Street, London.
+In 1599, he was admitted to the Company of Barbers and Surgeons of London as a freeman, but continued to live mainly in Holland until 1603, when he took up residence in Wood Street, London.
 He was able to offer treatment to victims of the bubonic plague epidemic.
 At unspecified times in his life, he contracted plague and survived, writing of this, "...for I had it twice, namely at two severall Plague times in my Groyne."

 In 1604, James I of England sent an embassy, led by Sir Thomas Smith, Governor of the East India Company, to Poland and possibly to Russia.
 Woodall was included for his knowledge of the region and command of the languages.
 John Woodall also gave scurvy "special attention", as it was a common disease amongst English immigrants and seafarers.
 The association with Smith was fruitful for Woodall, for in 1612, Sir Thomas appointed Woodall to serve as Surgeon General to the East India Company.
 His duties were described as follows: